db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 ## Factory Helpers

-AureusERP provides factory helpers to make it easier to create test data.
+The project provides factory helpers to make it easier to create test data.
 These are defined in the `database/factories` directory.

 ### Using Factories